primefaces/primefaces/primefaces-selenium/README.md

 PrimeFaces-Selenium provides a hook-in to either startup a local server (`deployment.adapter`), or use a remote adress (`deployment.baseUrl`).

-PrimeFaces-Selenium will also automatically manage and download the Selenium WebDriver.
+It also manage and download the Selenium WebDriver.
 Currently supported: firefox, chrome, safari.
 You can also manage it by yourself via `webdriver.adapter`.

 This is the successor of primefaces-arquillian and heavily inspired by Arquillian Graphene.